When the transfer is pending

 The bank name is not enough when the deadline is moving.

 The first instinct is to search for the bank: the sender, the receiver, or the correspondent in the middle.
 That makes sense.
-Your money left a familiar name, then seemed to vanish into a chain of institutions you may never speak to directly.
+Your money left a familiar name, then seemed to disappear into a chain of banks you may never speak to directly.

 But international transfers do not travel by brand name alone.
 They travel by reference.
 The UETR can help identify a SWIFT payment from one bank to the next.
-When a bank tracker has data, uetr.ai uses that reference to look for available transfer status and turn whatever it finds into something you can use on a bank call.
+When a bank tracker has data, uetr.ai uses that reference to look for available transfer status and turn whatever it finds into something you can use when you call the bank.

 A transfer can be sent and still not be received.
 Somewhere between those two statements are correspondent banks, compliance reviews, bank cutoff times, weekends, holidays, and systems that do not all update at the same time.
-This is when you need the UETR, the available status, the last observed timestamp, any visible status code, and the next question to ask.
+All of it shapes how long an international transfer takes, which is exactly when you need the UETR, the available status, the last observed timestamp, any visible status code, and the next question to ask.

 uetr.ai keeps checking tracker data so you can see whether the transfer is still in progress, on hold, rejected, completed, or not found yet.